Kerl13/pretex/README.md

 # Pretex

-A little compiler to an alternative version of LaTeX's mathematics to LaTeX
+A little compiler from an alternative version of LaTeX's mathematics to LaTeX

 ## Features